clement7903/-ArtificialIntelligence---HarvardCS50AI/README.md

 # ArtificialIntelligence---HarvardCS50AI
-Repository of projects/homework from CS50AI free online course by Harvard

-This repository and starting codes are found on [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/)
+Repository of projects/homework from CS50AI free online course by Harvard.
+Starting codes are found on [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/)

 The following projects were submitted: